 - The Grandstand Experience promises access to bleacher-style seating near show centre, and costs £15 per person in addition to airshow admission.
 While guaranteeing an unobstructed view, the grandstand is not located in an area generally favoured by photographers.

 - Gold Admission includes access to a dedicated marquee near show centre, VIP parking, a free drink, private catering (available at a cost) and admission to the Flightline Experience.
 Costing £95 for a visitor of any age, Gold Admission is an alternative to purchasing a standard admission ticket and the cost is inclusive of entry to the airshow.
-Gold Admission is not recommended for photographers, who are asked to stand behind seated guests.
+Gold Admission is not recommended for photographers, who are asked to stand behind seated guests while in the private enclosure.

 All tickets must be purchased in advance and are non-refundable, including in the event of bad weather.